Emergency Food Supplies & Food Storage: An Overview

 Thanks to their sweet flavor and spreadable texture, they are perfect for various sweet and savory foods, from toast to ice cream to a pork roast.

-The majority of jams and jellies have a long shelf life.
-Commercially produced kinds that haven't been opened should keep for up to two years if kept in a dry, cool environment.
+Most jams and jellies have long shelf lives.
+Commercially produced ones that haven't been opened can be kept for up to two years in a dry, cool environment.

 Longest-lasting condiments to add as prepper foods: